 - The Prosecuting Attorney, in consultation with the complaining witness, consents to the under advisement status.

 Every defendant who is granted probation under MCL 769.4a is not treated the same.
-Some defendant’s are given sentences that are fair and balanced and others are given sentences that are onerous, expensive and difficult to successfully complete.
-In most cases, if a defendant is represented by a successful, retained attorney with extensive experience handing these cases, a sentence can be procured that is fair and not unduly burdensome.
+Some defendants are given sentences that are fair and balanced and others are given sentences that are onerous, expensive and difficult to successfully complete.
+In most cases, if a defendant is represented by a successful, retained attorney with extensive experience handling these cases, a sentence can be procured that is fair and not unduly burdensome.

 There are provisions under some local ordinances (if the Defendant is convicted under a local ordinance) that also give the Defendant the possibility of having the conviction expunged from the public record.
-Also, a Defendant that does not meet the criteria under 769.4a or a local diversionary program, may be able to have his or her case taken under Holmes Youthful Trainee Act (HYTA).
+Also, a Defendant that does not meet the criteria under 769.4a or a local diversionary program, may be able to have his or her case taken under the Holmes Youthful Trainee Act (HYTA).
 If a defendant is granted HYTA, a conviction is never entered and the court files a dismissal when the defendant successfully completes probation.

 Violation of Probation